 Bernhard Rothmann and the Reformation in Münster, 1530-35, by Willem de Bakker, Michael Driedger, and James Stayer

 "More than three decades ago Willem de Bakker completed his dissertation on Bernhard Rothmann and the Reformation in Munster.
 Now with assistance from James Stayer and Michael Driedger, it has been transformed, in de Bakker's words, into 'a scholarly, up-to-date account in English of one of the great turning points in Anabaptist and Reformation history' (ix).
 The rise and fall of the Anabaptist kingdom in Munster remains one of the most captivating episodes of Reformation history.
-This book examines the developments leading up to the dramatic events."
+This book examines the developments leading up to these dramatic events."

-- Mennonite Quarterly Review
+- Ellen Yutzy Glebe in the Mennonite Quarterly Review

 The often misunderstood period of Anabaptist rule in Münster in 1534-35 has cast a dark shadow over the early history of the Anabaptists.
 For sixteen months in 1534 and 1535 an army made up of Catholic and Protestant allies laid siege to the Westphalian city of Münster.
 Trapped inside the city’s walls were long-time residents and new immigrants, most of whom had only recently accepted baptism as adult believers and were determined to defend their city’s liberties from the army surrounding them.
 Their hopes to prevail came to naught.
 In June 1535 the siege army broke through the city’s defences and slaughtered many of the inhabitants.
 In the generations that followed these dramatic events, historians have tended overwhelmingly to use narratives written by anti-Anabaptist polemicists as the basis for new analyses that are usually focused on the years of the siege.